plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/circuit_breaker_implementation.md

 ## Conclusion

 The Circuit Breaker System provides a critical last line of defense for the trading engine, automatically halting operations when unusual or dangerous conditions are detected.
 By implementing multiple specialized breakers with configurable thresholds, the system offers comprehensive protection while remaining adaptable to different trading environments and risk tolerances.

+## August 9, 2025: Integration Testing Status

+Integration tests for the circuit breaker (`test_circuit_breaker_global_halts_execution` and `test_circuit_breaker_exchange_halts_execution` in `tests/integration/test_safety_systems.py`) have been refactored and pass `mypy` type checking.

+However, they are currently **blocked** during `pytest` execution due to a setup error originating from the `signal_generator` fixture.
+The error is `AttributeError: 'list' object has no attribute 'items'` occurring within `SignalGenerator._initialize_data_structures`.
+This appears related to how the `mock_config` fixture handles the `exchanges.{exchange}.symbols` configuration value, returning a list instead of the expected dictionary despite recent corrections to the base config dictionary.

+Further debugging of the `mock_config` fixture and its interaction with `SignalGenerator` is required before these tests can run successfully.